6 Peaceful Spots in Egypt To Spend New Year’s Eve Away From the Crowds

 You want to learn to dive or already know how

 You want to hopefully spot a sea turtle or dugong (you don’t have to dive for this!)

 You want comfortable accommodations

 6. Luxor & Aswan

-How to get there: you can either fly into Luxor or Aswan and take a cruise from either city, or you can take the overnight train from Cairo.
+How to get there: you can either fly into Luxor or Aswan and take a cruise from either city (if you feel comfortable with the idea of a cruise), or you can take the overnight train from Cairo.

 Go to Luxor & Aswan if:

-You enjoy learning about Ancient Egypt and actively exploring the temples, monuments and tombs
+You enjoy learning about Ancient Egypt and actively exploring the temples and monuments

 You find being Nile-side peaceful